eminboghos/portfolio/MarketMakingBot/README.md

 Profitability came solely from spread capture and orders filled in very illiquid markets.

-Several alternative version of this bot were tried but execution problems and increasing competition due to growing popularity of prediction markets led to their abandonment.
+Several alternative versions of this bot were tried but execution problems and increasing competition due to growing popularity of prediction markets led to their abandonment.

 ## Simplified Pseudocode